rokon12/what-why-how-in-software-engineering-and-development/pointers-in-function-arguments-in-c.md

 -----------------

-Here things can go terribly wrong if we just mess up with the math.
+Here things can go terribly wrong if we just mess up with the math ( _Don't do this if you are not good at elementary math_).
 Its extremely powerful and dangerous as well.

 We have  covered array and pointer arithmetic.
 But we need to know something that is little tricky.

-Using sizeof operator, we can determine the size of an array.
+Using `sizeof` operator, we can determine the size of an array.
 But we can do it only when it is applied to a variable.

 For example -